-- 6) There has been annual training provided to the municipality's Emergency Control Group and Emergency Operations Center support staff, and the Emergency Control Group and Emergency Operations Center support staff have conducted an annual exercise. - Haldimand County completed training in Emergency Planning, and the Incident Management System, IMS100.
-Haldimand's Emergency Control Group also participated in an Emergency Exercise which was a table top exercise, in which a weather event, affects a specific area of Haldimand County. - 7) The municipality has designated an appropriate Emergency Operations Center (EOC). - The Haldimand County Administration Building (HCAB) in Cayuga has been designated as the primary EOC, and the Dunnville Multi-purpose Building has been designated as the alternate EOC. - 8) Individual(s) have been identified to act as the Emergency Information Officer. - The Coordinator of Emergency Management has been identified to act as Haldimand County's Emergency Information Officer (EIO). - 9) The municipality had developed and implemented an Emergency Management public awareness program. - The public awareness and education program has been continually active.
-In 2022, Haldimand County participated in Emergency Preparedness Week which was recognized in the month of May.
-The theme for 2022 was "Emergency Preparedness: Be Ready for Anything".
+- The Haldimand County Emergency Response Plan has previously been adopted through By-law 1993/18 and repealed in 2021 referencing By-law 2320/21. - 6) Completion of annual training of the municipality's Emergency Control Group and Emergency Operations Center support staff, and annual exercise by the Emergency Control Group and Emergency Operations Center support staff. - Haldimand County completed training in Emergency Planning, and the Incident Management System, IMS 100.
+Haldimand's Emergency Control Group also participated in an Emergency Exercise which was a multi-agency response, including OPP, Haldimand County Emergency Services Fire and Paramedic Personnel, representatives from Southern Ontario Railway, and Haldimand County's Emergency Control Group.
+The exercise involved a train derailment due to a motor vehicle collision with a rail car which resulted in a hazardous material spill/release scenario. - 7) Designation of an appropriate Emergency Operations Center (EOC). - The Haldimand County Administration Building (HCAB) in Cayuga has been designated as the primary EOC, and the Dunnville Multi-purpose Building has been designated as the alternate EOC. - 8) Identification of individual(s) to act as the Emergency Information Officer. - The Coordinator of Emergency Management has been identified to act as Haldimand County's Emergency Information Officer (EIO). - 9) Development and implementation of an Emergency Management public awareness program. - The public awareness and education program has been continually active.
+In 2023, Haldimand County participated in Emergency Preparedness Week which was recognized in the month of May.
+The theme for 2023 was "Be Prepared, Know Your Risks".
 Haldimand County's Emergency Services Division was busy with social media messages, website updates, media releases and communications provided via local radio.
 An internal staff quiz was initiated with the award of a 72-hour kit.
 Static displays were also set up at HCAB.
-Haldimand County's Emergency Services Division continues to use social media on a regular basis to communicate Emergency Management communications, warnings, as well as on Haldimand County's website. - 10) The municipality has conducted an annual review of the Emergency Management Program. - The Emergency Management Program has undergone substantial changes since 2019.
+Haldimand County's Emergency Services Division continues to use social media on a regular basis to communicate Emergency Management communications, warnings, as well as on Haldimand County's website. - 10) Completion of annual review of the Emergency Management Program. - The Emergency Management Program has undergone substantial changes since 2019.
 Haldimand County has adopted the Incident Management System (IMS) model, used currently by multiple municipalities throughout the province.
 The IMS system is also the Emergency Management Program of choice used extensively by Emergency Management Ontario (EMO).
-Due to the approved hiring of a Coordinator of Emergency Management and Fire Education by Council, this had allowed a robust review and upgrade of the County's program, thus keeping the County inline with today's needs for Emergency Management.
-The County's CEMC has reviewed the current Emergency Response Plan for 2022. - 11) The By-law for the Emergency Management Program must be adopted by Council. - The County's current Emergency Management Program was previously adopted by Council as By-law 2320/21.
+The creation of the Coordinator of Emergency Management and Fire Education position has allowed a robust review and upgrade of the County's program, thus keeping the County in line with today's needs for Emergency Management.
+The County's CEMC has reviewed the current Emergency Response Plan for 2023.